Digital & Tech Glossary

 Frontend

-The client-side code that users see and interact with directly in their browser.
+The client-side code that users see and interact with directly in their browser, determining user experience and interface design.

 G